kubeflow/manifests/proposals/20200913-rootlessKubeflow.md

 #### Second stage:
 4. Add pod security standards (https://kubernetes.io/docs/concepts/security/pod-security-standards/) base/restricted to manifests/contrib
 5. Enforce PSS baseline (Adavanced users can still build OCI containers via Podman and buildah, but not Docker in Docker).
-It works with any istio
+The baseline PSS should works with any istio.
+If not we will move this item to the third stage after istio-cni or the ambient mesh is the default.
-6. Enable Warnings for violations of restricted PSS
+7. Enable Warnings for violations of restricted PSS
-7. Add tests to make sure that the PSS are used and tested in the CICD
+8. Add tests to make sure that the PSS are used and tested in the CICD
-8. Optionally Enforce PSS restricted (this is where minor corner cases are affected)
+9. Optionally Enforce PSS restricted (this is where minor corner cases are affected)

 #### Third stage:
 9. Upgrade Istio to 1.19 to make the ambient mesh available